Roosevelt Barnes (American football): High school

-College
+College career

 After his success in high school, Barnes attended Purdue University on a basketball scholarship.
 At Purdue, Barnes demonstrated his athletic diversity by playing on the varsity basketball (4 years), football (1 year) and baseball (1 year) teams.
-After Purdue, Barnes continued his football career as a 10th round draft pick of the Detroit Lions.
+After Purdue, Barnes continued his football career as a 10th round draft pick of the Detroit Lions in the 1982 NFL Draft.

 Personal life

 Barnes has four children in all—three biological and one adopted.
 His adopted son, Caleb Swanigan (1997–2022), was a 1st-round NBA draft pick (26th overall) for the Portland Trail Blazers, and played basketball at Purdue.
 Barnes also serves as an AAU basketball coach.